-IF TOO MUCH ADJUSTMENT HAS BEEN MADE, IT IS POSSIBLE TO EXCEEDED THE N1 STRUCTURAL LIMIT (105%) DURING THIS CHECK N1 SPEED SHOULD BE CAREFULLY MONITORED (AND IF NECESSARY, LIMITED BY THE PILOT) DURING THE MAXIMUM POWER CHECK.
+IF TOO MUCH ADJUSTMENT HAS BEEN MADE, IT IS POSSIBLE TO EXCEEDED THE N1 STRUCTURAL LIMIT (105%) DURING THIS CHECK SPEED SHOULD CAREFULLY MONITORED (AND IF NECESSARY, LIMITED BY THE PILOT) DURING THE MAXIMUM POWER CHECK.

-One-eighth turn of takeoff trim screw (3) equals approximately 2 psi (0.23 N-m) torque which is approximately equal to 1% N1.
+One-eighth turn of takeoff trim screw (3) equals approximately 2 psi (0.23) N-m) torque which is approximately equal to 1% N1.

-76.3.3.2.1.2 Increase torque pressure (and N1 speed) to meet the maximum power check by turning the takeoff trim screw (3) counterclockwise.
+76.3.3.2.1.2 Increase torque pressure (and N1 speed) to meet the maximum power check turning the takeoff trim screw counterclockwise.
 Decrease by turning the takeoff trim screw clockwise.
 Do not decrease below data plate N1 speed.